Let’s bust some myths about yoga today.

 Please don’t stop at learning Asana.
 There is SO much more to yoga.
 And the 8 limbs hold an immense wealth of wisdom, knowledge and power for those who are willing to study, learn, teach and live them.

-To learn more about embodying the roots of yoga, check out my FREE Yoga Education Guide: 3 Signs You Are Ready for Yoga Teacher Training and 3 Keys to Picking the Best YTT for YOU — PLUS Recommended Resources, Trainings & More by clicking here.
+To learn more about embodying the roots of yoga, check out my FREE Yoga Roadmap: 3 Signs You Are Ready for Yoga Teacher Training and 3 Keys to Picking the Best YTT for YOU — PLUS Recommended Resources, Trainings & More by clicking here.